-Part 2 should be completed and returned to the Designated Safeguarding Lead at the sending establishment as named in Part 1.

-• If a CP file contains active receiving establishments e concerns regarding the should also take place. e pupil, a conversation between DSL's at the sending and
+- Part 2 should be completed and returned to the Designated Safeguarding Lead at the sending establishment as named in Part 1. - You are advised to keep a copy for your own reference. - If a CP file contains active concerns regarding the pupil, a conversation between DSL's at the sending and receiving establishments should also take place.